GT-McDowell-Lab/PyCAC/docs/chapter3/scheme.md

 ## Scheme

-A flowchart of the CAC simulation algorithm based on [spatial decomposition](parall.md) is presented below:
+A flowchart of the CAC simulation sheme based on [spatial decomposition](parall.md) is presented below:

 ![cac-scheme](fig/cac-scheme.jpg)